lace/vg/doc/index.md

 ---------

 All functions are optionally vectorized, meaning they accept single inputs and stacks of inputs interchangeably.
-They return The Right Thing – a single result or a stack of results – without the need to reshape inputs or outputs.
+They return The Right Thing &ndash; a single result or a stack of results &ndash; without the need to reshape inputs or outputs.
 With the power of NumPy, the vectorized functions are fast.

 ```eval_rst